bigwaivedave/Location-Generalizer/README.md

 **Compiling**

 For fastest performance, it is recommended that the user compile the software before running.
-To compile the software, ....
+To compile the software, first install the nuitka library:

+`python –m pip install nuitka`

+After nuitka is installed, and within the directory the GitHub files were installed, compile:

+`python -m nuitka --mingw64 locationGeneralizer.py`

+> Note:
+> On first use it will prompt you to download MingGW64.
+> Type ***yes*** and press enter to answer the prompt:
+>
+> > Is it OK to download and put it in
+> > "<your-path>\Nuitka\Nuitka\gcc\x86_64\10.2.0-11.0.0-8.0.0-r5".
+> > No installer needed, cached, one time question.
+> > Proceed and download?
+[Yes]/No

 **Running**

-To run the software, ....
+To run the software, start a Command Prompt or PowerShell window in the directory the GitHub files were installed to, then:

+`python .\locationGeneralizer.py`

+Or, if you have create the compiled version:

+`.\locationGeneralizer.exe`

 **Monitoring Progress**